Available Now: IOSH Managing Safely Refresher | First Aid at Work Training

 For instance, according to HSE 2023/24 data, 52% of fatal injuries occurred due to Falls from Height.

-By inspecting construction site safety on a regular basis, any hazards can be quickly identified and addressed before they lead to accidents.
-An inspection will also make sure that all building code compliance is being met and that any potential defects or problems are spotted as early as possible.
+By inspecting construction site safety on a regular basis, any hazards can be quickly identified and addressed before they lead to accidents or dangerous occurrences taking place.

-One big concern that is becoming more and more prevalent is the need to work in a way that is more considerate to the environment.
-These construction site inspections can help to check that the most sustainable methods are being used, and the materials are as green as they can be.
-This helps to boost the green credentials of the business and ensures that any environmental regulations are being met.
+Another increasingly prevalent factor is the need to work in a way that is more considerate to the environment, as such construction site inspections can help to check that the processors and procedures used facilitate this.
+This helps to boost the green credentials of the business and helps to ensures that any applicable environmental regulations are being met.

 Different types of construction site inspection